Top 10 Grammar Blunders Professors Hate

 Fix: The new policy will affect students negatively.

-7. Sentence Fragments
+7. Sentence fragments

 Incorrect: Because the experiment failed.